iamchrissmith/voting-bloc/README.md

 [Heroku App Demo](https://voting-bloc2.herokuapp.com/)

-Voting Bloc is a rails application to track and vote in elections build in Ruby on Rails
+Voting Bloc is a rails application to track and vote in elections build in Ruby on Rails with React mixed in.
+It was built to the following specifications.

 ## Users
 - [X] There are three user roles: admin, candidates and users